eyal0/gerbv/README.md

 When I was porting the code to CMake I found a bunch of trivial but serious errors.
 So I fixed them.
 Upgrading the compiler version have also reveled a number of compilation errors.

+### Packing

+Current packing of binaries are zipping it all together.
+It is always nicer to have the code in the - for the operating system/distribution - native way.

+Since we now use CMake we should be able to use the packing support available.
+For Debian/Ubuntu that would mean `.deb` and for Red Hat/Fedora that would mean `.rpm`.
+When creating the CMake build system I spent considerable time to make the install target to be as good as it possible could, looking at the Ubuntu/Debian gerbv package as a role model.

+For Windows builds we should use the NSIS toolchain.
+For the Windows packing there is a need for distributing all the `.dll` files as well (30+), but my limited experience says it shouldn't be a problem.

 ### More updated Gerber specifications